Four Essentials For Staying Healthy When Working From Home

 Remember to stretch

 Calling anyone who’s stuck in an office chair for hours on end – make sure you stretch regularly!
 You’ll keep your circulation good; you’ll decrease the likelihood of aches and pains, and it’s a good opportunity to get away from your computer for a few minutes.
 There are a few stretches you can do from your office, but it’s also a good idea to look into doing yoga too.
-You don’t need to join a class – have a look at the advice on Chooserly.com when you’re buying the equipment, and follow YouTube videos for a great workout.
+You don’t need to join a class – have a look at the advice on Chooserly.com when you’re buying the equipment, or have a look at comparoid reviewed spin bikes and follow YouTube videos for a great workout.

 Know when to switch off